 An email was blocked due to the sending server's IP reputation, can you whitelist the server or the sender?

 Messages can be blocked if the sender's email server has a bad reputation and is listed on one of the RBLs (Real-time Blackhole List) used by our security tools.
 These lists are the first check before our servers even start an email transfer with the sending party.
 This is to protect our infrastructure from denial of service attacks and protect against spam.
-RBLs were used by the University prior the introduction of the enhanced email security tooling.
+RBLs were used by the University prior to the introduction of the enhanced email security tooling.
 The new tools are a widely adopted industry standard solution that facilitates a wide variety of high profile RBLs to decide whether a sending server should be allowed to transmit messages or not.
-As the RBL based decision is made prior the actual email dialogue, we won't have a sender address to whitelist against.
+As the RBL based decision is made prior to the actual email dialogue, we won't have a sender address to whitelist against.
 However, we can always ask for an IP address to be removed from a RBL, but the most simple solution is for people to not use low reputation mail servers.

 To ask for a mail server to be removed from an RBL, please send us the message in question including full email headers to firstname.lastname@example.org.